VeritasSoftware/LiveHealthChecks/README.md

     //options.Configure = sp => new MongoClient(options.DatabaseConnectionString);

     //If you want to use a different database
-    //Provide your own implementation of IServerRepository.
+    //Provide your own implementation of interface IServerRepository.
     //options.MyServerRepository = (sp) => new MyServerRepository(...);
 });